Connect with us

 An aerial view of the Nairobi skyline.
 PHOTO | FILE

-Property developers seeking to meet the rising demand for housing in Nairobi are increasingly getting priced out of the market, a situation that is pushing them to build gated communities in the outskirts of the city.
+Property developers seeking to meet the rising demand for housing in Nairobi are getting priced out of the market, forcing them to build gated communities on the outskirts of the city.

 Land prices in the Kenyan capital have more than quadrupled over the last eight years, from an average of Sh30 million an acre in 2007 to over Sh170 million today – amid growing fears of a property bubble.